Point Duty Traffic Court Defence & Legal Services — Licensed Paralegal OntarioPoint DutyTraffic Court Defence and Legal Services

 Penalties

 Hybrid.
 On summary election: up to 2 years less a day.
-On indictment: up to 10 years (more for bodily harm or death cases).
-Mandatory driving prohibitions and criminal record on conviction.
+On indictment: up to 10 years.
+Where the accident caused bodily harm the maximum rises to 14 years on indictment; where it caused death the offence is indictable only and carries up to life.
+A driving prohibition is available at the court's discretion.
+Criminal record on conviction.

 iii.